Skip to content

 )

-Daytona supports creating snapshots from any publicly accessible image or container registry.
+Create a snapshot from any publicly accessible image or container registry.

-1. Navigate to Daytona Snapshots ↗
+1. Go to Daytona Snapshots ↗

 2. Click the Create Snapshot button